 See my guide on how to use an Instant Pot.

-Carnitas!
-This Mexican pulled pork is tender and juicy with the most irresistible crispy edges.
-This carnitas recipe is made in the slow cooker so it’s easy and perfect for making ahead to feed a crowd.
-The best crispy pork carnitas to make pork tacos, quesadillas, nachos and more!
+These Carnitas are tender and juicy with the most irresistible crispy edges.
+Made in the slow cooker, these pork carnitas are easy to make and perfect for tacos, quesadillas, nachos and more!

 Given my love of both Mexican cuisine and my slow cooker, it’s easy to see why carnitas is one of my favorite easy slow cooker recipes.
-When we’re craving pulled pork sandwiches, this Slow Cooker BBQ Pulled Pork recipe is our go-to meal.
-But for taco night or Cinco de Mayo, this carnitas recipe can’t be beat!
+For taco night or Cinco de Mayo, this carnitas recipe can’t be beat!

-These pork carnitas are extremely versatile.
-They make the best pork tacos, they’re the most delicious enchilada filling, and they take quesadillas to a whole new level.
-You can also add these crispy pork carnitas to burrito bowls, nachos and more!
+These carnitas are extremely versatile.
+They make the best pork tacos, they’re a delicious enchilada filling, and they take quesadillas to a whole new level.
+You can also add them to burrito bowls, nachos and more!

 Make a big batch and enjoy a variety of delicious meals throughout the week.
 Or, put the leftovers in your freezer for a quick meal later on.

 What is Carnitas

 Carnitas is Mexican pulled pork, typically made with pork butt or pork shoulder that’s slow cooked until it’s fall apart tender and juicy.
 Authentic carnitas are typically cooked in lard, but instead this recipe calls for slow cooking the seasoned pork with onion, garlic, orange juice and lime juice.
 While this recipe may not be 100% traditional, I assure you it is incredibly delicious.